apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 ### Elements of the `containers` (Container List) Object

 When you make a request for the list of containers, the information will be returned as a collection of container objects.
-See also {{Container}} for syntax of the container object.
+See also `Container` for syntax of the container object.

 | Item | Data Type   | Description |